OSU football: Jermar Jefferson cleared to play, David Morris out for season

 Getting Jefferson back will be a massive boost for the Beavers; he is second in the Pac-12 in rushing yards at 675 and tied for the lead with seven rushing touchdowns.
 His return is even more significant due to the status of his backup, B.J.
 Baylor.

 Baylor left the Utah game in the first half with a shoulder injury and did not return.
 Smith said Baylor was “limited” and took some reps in practice Thursday.
-He will continue getting treatment and the coaching staff will need to see how he feels Saturday before deciding if he can play or not.
+He will continue to receive treatment and the coaching staff will need to see how he feels Saturday before deciding if he can play.

 Receivers Kolby Taylor and Trevon Bradford were also dinged up during the Utah game and have been dealing with minor injuries this week.
 Smith said Taylor will be available for sure against Stanford, but Bradford is questionable.